johndovern/Arch-FDE/README.md

 enable.
 #### Creating a logical volume for home
 Users can pass the `--home` flag to create a separate logical volume for home.
-This is pretty pointless as the user is prompted for, but it's already added.
+This is pretty pointless as the user is prompted for this if the flag is not used, but it's already added.
 #### Enabling multilib repo
 Users can choose to enable the multilib repo during the prompting phase.
 ## Limitations